Check + Human Interest Integration Guide

 Step 3: Authorize the Integration

-When a user initiates the connection, make a request to Check's API to authorize the integration.
+When a user initiates the connection, make a PUT request to Check's API to authorize the integration.

 ParameterValue